 Yup, even a font choice can dictate part of that first impression.
 Font psychology is the psychology behind a font for consumers.
 Their overall feelings, emotions and behaviors that come to fruition when they see this font.
 When Comic Sans is used in digital media versus a traditional Arial, it provokes different types of feelings!
 (We personally say to never use Comic Sans, but that is our personal font psychology and expert opinion.)

 There is an ongoing joke within the design industry about Comic Sans.
 Our job, as graphic designers and web design specialists, is to assure your website never has a Comic Sans kind of reputation.

 How do you determine the feeling your website conveys based on fonts?

-If your business is contemporary, progressive or trendy, then you should consider using a modern font.
+If your company is contemporary, progressive or trendy, then you should consider using a modern font.

-If your business is clean, professional or contemporary, then explore Sans Serif fonts.
+If your company is clean, professional or contemporary, then explore Sans Serif fonts.

-If your business is sophisticated, elegant or mature, then script fonts could be right up your alley.
+What about sophisticated or elegant?
+Script fonts could be right up your alley.

 The power of spacing